+Paper III- Essay questions

-This examination will assess the student's knowledge of preventive and public health issues as well as research fundamentals.
-The examination will likely consist of a combination of multiple-choice questions and written papers.
-A candidate who has failed one or more section, but passed others, may re-sit the individual section failed at the next offered examination date, without having to re-sit the passed sections.
+A candidate who has failed one or more paper, but passed others, may re-sit the individual paper failed at the next offered examination date, without having to resit the passed papers.

-b) Part-II MMed.
+b) Part II MMed EXIT ORAL examination

-Med examination will be taken at the end of the fourth academic year and it is the final exit examination upon which the student's final outcome depends.
+The MMed oral exit examination will be taken at the end of the fourth academic year and it is the final exit examination upon which the student's final outcome depends.

-The candidate shall only be allowed to sit in the final examination if s/he is in good standing with satisfactory evaluations of both the rotations and the Assistant Programme Director.
+The candidate shall only be allowed to sit in the final examination under the following conditions: